Birch sawfly (Arge pectoralis)

 Woolly alder sawfly (Eriocampa ovata)

-Pest description and damage These sawflies are sporadic pests of alder in the PNW.
+Pest description and damage The larvae of these sawflies are sporadic pests of alder in the PNW.
 The larvae of the green alder sawfly, a recent introduction to the PNW, have a light green head with dark eye-spots and a light green body with faint darker dorsal and side lines that help them blend with the leaf veins on the undersides of the leaves.
 Only one or two larvae will be found on a leaf and they lie straight rather than curled.
 Larvae chew holes in leaves that are delimited by major veins.
 Striped alder sawfly lays eggs in slits in the leaf petiole or main vein.
 Larvae hatch and begin chewing tiny erratic channels in the leaves; these coalesce and expand out to the margin, leaving only the tougher veins.
 Larvae have a black head; the body has a dorsal green stripe and light sides with broken black lines along the sides.
 They line up along the edge of the leaf damage with their hind end curled up and out of the way.
-The woolly alder sawfly is found scattered in small groups on the undersides of newest leaves at branch tips.
+The larvae of the woolly alder sawfly are found scattered in small groups on the undersides of newest leaves at branch tips.
 White wax covers the larvae; they rest in a U-shape and chew holes from the undersides of leaves.
-Birch sawfly also feeds on alder.
+The larvae of birch sawfly also feed on alder.
 Larvae are a pale, green with abundant black spots along the dorsum and two broken lateral stripes.
-It has an orange head with yellow or orange overtones in the posterior end.
-All these sawflies are capable of defoliating trees, but more often damage is limited to large numbers of holes or localized defoliation scattered throughout the canopy.
+Each larva has an orange head with yellow or orange overtones in the posterior end.
+The larvae of all these sawflies are capable of defoliating trees, but more often damage is limited to large numbers of holes scattered throughout the canopy.

 Biology and life history Larvae overwinter as prepupae or in cocoons in the soil until spring.
 However, some can remain in the soil through the summer and do not emerge until the next spring.
 Sawflies that emerge in spring mate and lay eggs in or on leaves.
 Striped alder sawflies lay eggs in slits in the petiole or main veins in spring when leaves are fully expanded and may have several generations in a year.
 Research is ongoing to define the number of generations in Washington.